telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 ![Start the New Project Wizard](images/vs-ext-create-new-project-entry.png)

-You will have the standard options to select a location and name for your app, and then you will receive a list of predefined **Telerik templates** and the **Telerik Blazor versions** list to choose from:
+**First**, You will have the standard options to select a location and name for your app through the standard VS prompt

+On the **second** screen, you will choose:

+* between a WebAssembly and server-side Blazor app
+* one of the predefined **Telerik templates**
+* the **Telerik Blazor version**

+>caption The available project templates:

 * Blank Template - This is a blank solution based on the Microsoft template, but with the Telerik components added (NuGet package reference, assets, service, the TelerikRootComponent).